An Ayurvedic View on Stress

 - Eat Well: Eat each and every thing, but in moderation, neither too much nor too less as per your constitution.
 Seasonal fruits and vegetables nourish your body and are proven to reduce stress.

-- Sleep Well: Ayurveda says eat a light, well-cooked early dinner before 7 pm and also engage in some relaxing activities such as an easy walk or listening to music after a meal.
+- Sleep Well: Ayurveda says eat a light, well-cooked early dinner before 7 pm.
+Also, engage in some relaxing activities such as an easy walk or listening to music after a meal.
 This will prepare your body and mind for proper sleep.
 Try to go to bed around the same time daily.
 A 5 minutes meditation in bed also enhances a healthy sleep pattern.